MV Cardiff Castle: History

 MV Cardiff Castle was built in 1964 for the River Dart Steamboat Co Ltd (RDSC) by Bolson's of Poole.
 She was a near sister of Conway Castle and was built to replace Totnes Castle.
 She was originally fitted with Totnes Castle's wheelhouse on a flying bridge structure above her main (open) passenger deck.
 She also had a lounge on the lower deck.
-She operated passenger services on the Dart until 1977; by this time she was the last passenger vessel owned by RDSC.
-In 1977 she was sold to Millbrook Steamboat & Trading Co Ltd, which at that time was the largest operator of cruises from Plymouth.
+She operated passenger services on the Dart until 1977; by that time she was the last passenger vessel owned by RDSC.
+In 1977 she was sold to Millbrook Steamboat & Trading Co Ltd, then the largest operator of cruises from Plymouth.
 They rebuilt her to her current condition, with a large deckhouse on the main deck, and open deck seating above, behind a new wheelhouse.
 The bar is still located on the lower deck.
-In 1980 the Millbrook Company, and all of its vessels were bought by Dart Free Houses Ltd, parent company of Dart Pleasure Craft Ltd. In 1985 the Millbrook operation was wound up and there were various transfers of vessels between the fleets of different south Devon companies.
+In 1980 the Millbrook Company and all of its vessels were bought by Dart Free Houses Ltd, parent company of Dart Pleasure Craft Ltd. In 1985 the Millbrook operation was wound up and there were various transfers of vessels between the fleets of different south Devon companies.
 Cardiff Castle returned to the Dart, and can now be seen operating regularly on her original route from Dartmouth to Totnes.